monarch-initiative/mondo/_pages/faq.md

 Join the Mondo users group [here](https://groups.google.com/forum/#!forum/mondo-users). {% comment %} add more content here, see HPO:  {% endcomment %}

-### How is Mondo releated to the Monarch Initiative?
+### How is Mondo related to the Monarch Initiative?

 Mondo is the disease ontology for the [Monarch Initiative](https://monarchinitiative.org/), which is an NIH supported project that integrates, aligns, and re-distributes cross-species gene, genotype, variant, disease, and phenotype data.
-The [Monarch Browser](https://monarchinitiative.org/) allows users to browse not only human diseases but to see their links to other organisms, genes, phenotypes, and pathways, which may be of especial interest to translational researchers.
+The [Monarch Browser](https://monarchinitiative.org/) allows users to browse not only human diseases but to see their links to other organisms, genes, phenotypes, and pathways, which may be of special interest to translational researchers.

 ### How do I cite Mondo?